IDs and Computing

 As a student at the University of Illinois, you will be asked to create passwords for your NetID and your Enterprise ID, which are required when using many of our campus services.
 To claim and set your NetID and NetID password, you will need your Admit ID and University Identification Number (UIN), located on the back of your Notice of Admission letter (included in the Admitted Student Guide packet).

-Your NetID and NetID password give you access to set all other campus passwords.
+Your NetID and NetID password give you access to set all other campus passwords, including your Active Directory (AD) password.
 More information on your NetID.

 Your Enterprise (EAS) ID and password are for accessing the Banner system, which are used for such things as registering for classes and viewing your tuition bill.
 More information on your Enterprise ID.